 - How Banks Can Engage Customers Who Ignore Their Digital Marketing

-- Top 100 Banks and Credit Unions Using Social Media in 2022
+- Top 100 Banks and Credit Unions Using Social Media

 - How PenFed Generates Real ROI With Social Media

 Using Each Social Platform’s Strengths to Send BofA Messages

 Some financial institutions treat social media as a set of interchangeable pipes, all of which carry social media “water.”

 That’s a mistake, according to Curtin.
 “I don’t believe each platform and channel is just another street to drive down.
 The best brands approach them for what they are and use what they offer to best advantage.”